Kaare Vedvik: Buffalo Bills

 On January 7, 2020, Vedvik signed a reserve/futures contract with the Buffalo Bills.
-He was waived on August 19, 2020.
+He was waived on August 19.

 Carolina Panthers

 Vedvik was claimed off waivers by the Carolina Panthers on August 20, 2020.
-He was waived on September 5, 2020 and signed to the practice squad the next day before being waived again on September 15, 2020.
+He was waived on September 5, and signed to the practice squad the next day.
+Vedvik was waived again on September 15.

 Washington Football Team

 Vedvik signed with the practice squad of the Washington Football Team on October 9, 2020.
-On January 11, 2021, Vedvik signed a reserve/futures contract with Washington, but was waived with a non-football injury designation on January 28, 2021.
+On January 11, 2021, Vedvik signed a reserve/futures contract with Washington, but was waived with a non-football injury designation on January 28.

-On April 15, 2021, Vedvik was drafted by the Saskatchewan Roughriders in the second round of the 2021 CFL Global Draft.

 Jacksonville Jaguars

 Vedvik was signed to the practice squad of the Jacksonville Jaguars on September 3, 2021.
-He was released on September 8, 2021.
+He was released five days later.

 Saskatchewan Roughriders

-On October 10, 2021, it was announced that Vedvik had signed with the Saskatchewan Roughriders.
+On April 15, 2021, Vedvik was drafted by the Saskatchewan Roughriders in the second round of the 2021 CFL Global Draft.
+On October 10, it was announced that he had signed with the Roughriders.
+With an injury to the team's incumbent punter, Jon Ryan, Vedvik played in four regular season games as a punter and also played in two post-season games.

+With the Roughriders letting Ryan become a free agent in 2022, Vedvik became the team's punter for the season, where he played in all 18 regular season games where he had 107 punts for a 44.5-yard average and four singles.
+Vedvik also handled some of the kickoffs where he had 20 kickoffs with a 66.7-yard average and one single.
+In 2023, Vedvik began the season on the injured list and was replaced by Adam Korsak.

+Hamilton Tiger-Cats

+On August 13, 2023, it was announced that Vedvik had been traded to the Hamilton Tiger-Cats in exchange for Antonio Pipkin.
+He played in 10 regular season games where he had 50 punts for a 44.2-yard average with one single.
+Vedvik also played in the team's East Semi-Final loss to the Montreal Alouettes.

+To begin the 2024 season, Vedvik was placed on the practice roster as Nik Constantinou became the punter for the Tiger-Cats.
+Vedvik was later released on August 27, 2024.